 - It's gluten free and dairy free.

-Gluten Free Flour – For almost all of my recipes, I use Bob’s Red Mill 1:1 Gluten Free Flour Blend.
+- Gluten Free 1-to 1 Flour Blend – For almost all of my recipes, I use Bob’s Red Mill Gluten Free Flour Blend.
 You can use your own favorite flour blend but keep in mind this recipe was developed with BRM, so your final product may be slightly different.
 If you use another gluten-free flour blend, make sure it contains xanthan gum or you will need to add it.
 For best results, weigh your flour.

-Yellow Cornmeal – While corn is naturally gluten free, not all mills are dedicated processing facilities.
+- Yellow Cornmeal – While corn is naturally gluten free, not all mills are dedicated processing facilities.
 So make sure to get gluten free cornmeal.
-This is my favorite brand.

 This recipe utilizes the muffin method of mixing.
 It’s so easy to make and doesn’t require a mixer.

-- Step 3 - Add the oil and milk to the beaten eggs and whisk until smooth.
+STEP 2: Crack you eggs in a separate bowl and whisk until they are frothy, like soap bubbles.
+Add the oil and milk to the beaten eggs and whisk again until smooth.

-- Step 5 - Divide the batter between 6 lined muffin cups.
-Let the batter rest about 10 minutes before baking to hydrate the flour.
+STEP 4: Divide the batter between 6 lined muffin cups.
+Let the batter rest about 10 minutes before baking.

 Place leftover muffins in an airtight container and store at room temperature for up to 3 days.
 To reheat, simple place one muffin in the microwave for about 15 seconds and serve warm.